trenchproject/R-Docker-Server/README.md

 `./R-Docker-Server/build.sh`
 5. Execute the script `containers.sh` with proper flags to build and run R server containers (This may take several minutes):
 `./R-Docker-Server/containers.sh -u [Desired RStudio Username] -p [Desired RStudio Password]`
-5. Execute the script `security.sh` to build and configure NGINX and Let's Encrypt containers to secure access to webserver (This may take several minutes):
+5. Execute the script `secure.sh` to build and configure NGINX and Let's Encrypt containers to secure access to webserver (This may take several minutes):
 `./R-Docker-Server/secure.sh`

 After the script has finished executing,